ayus1234/Stegnography-Toolkit/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+📘 This project is open-source and available under the **MIT License**.

+You are free to use, modify, and distribute this software in both personal and commercial projects, as long as you include the original license.

-See the LICENSE file for details.
+📄 See the full [LICENSE](LICENSE) file for complete details.